 Nevertheless, some common misconceptions about laser cutting still persist.
-One such misconception about laser cutting is that the laser head makes direct contact with the material when it actually does not.
+One such misconception is that the laser head makes direct contact with the material when it actually does not.
 It relies on high-energy beam power to give tighter cutting tolerances and maximize precision.

-Another of the more common misconceptions of laser cutting is that its efficiency is related to raw laser power.
+Another of the more common misconceptions is that its efficiency is related to raw laser power.
 True, fiber laser technology has increased laser beam power over the years; however, improved cutting efficiency is controlled by the speed of the beam, not by raw laser power.

 A laser beam does not wear down during the process of cutting and does not require work stoppage for retooling or replacement parts.
 Comparatively, the traditional methods of cutting metal, e.g., shearing or punch press, tooling, retooling, and sharpening, require continuing maintenance.
 Laser cutting requires no such maintenance and thus, manufacturing detailed shapes with precision can be done in less time.

-Other cost-effective measures of laser cutting metal are the limited labor, setup and operational costs.
+Other cost-effective measures of this method are the limited labor, setup and operational costs.

 Functionality of a Laser Cutter